Physical Education

 Mission

-To develop strength in character, love for physical activities and pursuance
+To develop strength in character, love for physical activities and pursuance of a healthy lifestyle

 Approach